EthanSansom/phinterval/README.md

 that may contain gaps.
-It implements the `<phinterval>` (think “potentially-holey-interval”) vector class, designed as an extension of the [{lubridate}](https://lubridate.tidyverse.org/) `<Interval>`, to represent contiguous, disjoint, empty, and unknown spans of time.
+It implements the `<phinterval>` (think “potentially-holey-interval”) vector class, designed as an extension of the [{lubridate}](https://lubridate.tidyverse.org/) `<Interval>`, to represent spans of time that are contiguous, disjoint, empty, or unknown.

 Functionality for manipulating these spans includes: